 Most ganglion cysts go away on their own.
 Even so, if you have a persistent, painful lump, make an appointment to get it checked out, just in case.
 A doctor can lance and drain a ganglion cyst that’s causing you discomfort.

 Don’t keep wearing shoes that put you in pain, and relace laces to avoid the “criss cross” to lay just over the cyst.
 Top of foot pain can be exacerbated and even partially caused by ill-fitted, poorly-designed footwear.

 Vionic’s science-backed orthotic shoes can help you find relief from foot pain, one pair at a time.
-Our Vio-Motion™ footbed technology was developed by the experts at the Vionic Innovation Lab, a team of podiatric professionals.
+Our Vio Motion™ footbed technology was developed by the experts at the Vionic Innovation Lab, a team of podiatric professionals.
 In fact, many of our shoes carry the American Podiatric Medical Association’s Seal of Acceptance.
-Some of our footwear lines include performance shoes, orthopedic sandals for men, and possibly the most comfortable dress shoes for women.
+Some of our footwear lines include performance shoes, women’s slip on slippers, orthopedic sandals for men, house shoes for men and possibly the most comfortable dress shoes for women.
 So you can find a shoe that can alleviate your foot problems.

 The best news of all?
 Vionic shoes are just as stylish as they are supportive.
 Browse our selection of walking sandals to find the perfect fair-weather pair and shop for all seasons.
 Walk the path to pain-free mobility in a pair of posh Vionic shoes.

 Dr. Jacqueline Sutera is a surgically trained doctor of podiatric medicine specializing in the prevention and treatment of foot pathology.
 She graduated from Fordham University with a Bachelor of Science degree in Biology and Philosophy.
 She later attended the New York College of Podiatric Medicine where she earned the degree of Doctor of Podiatric Medicine (DPM).